Governance Cockpit

 What information is displayed in the “Analytics” view?

-Users with the Administrator or Editor role can gain a comprehensive overview of unpublished diagrams and catalog items, upcoming resubmissions, and completed publications of a specific repository.
-To access this view, click on the Governance Cockpit menu item in the left menu bar and switch to the Analytics tab in the header of the main area.
+Users with the Administrator or Editor role can get a broad overview of unpublished diagrams and catalog items, upcoming resubmissions, and completed publications for a specific repository.
+To open this view, click the Governance Cockpit menu item in the left menu bar and switch to the Analytics tab in the header of the main area.

 The header with the available views "workflow list" and "dashboard" is displayed here.

-In this view, the diagrams and catalog items contained in the current repository are summarized in various bar charts.
-To display data from a different repository, use the Filter panel in the right sidebar to select the desired repository.
-Only repositories for which you have access and no restrictions have been defined will be displayed.
+In this view, the diagrams and catalog items contained in the current repository are summarized in different bar charts.
+If you want to display data from another repository, use the Filter panel in the right sidebar to select the required repository.
+Only repositories for which you have access and no restrictions are shown.

 The filter to select a repository is shown here in the analytics view.

-The Analytics tab provides the following views, which are explained in more detail below:
+The Analytics tab provides the following views, which are explained below:

 • Diagrams (catalog items) in the selected repository